aws-samples/sagemaker-custom-project-templates/mlops-tf-pipelines/README.md

 * In this example, the ML code will be hosted in a GitHub Repository.
 * Everytime a Git Push is performed in this repository, it will trigger a Machine Learning Pipeline orchestrated by the AWS CodePipeline.
-* Different steps within the AWS CodePipeline will be execute within an AWS CodeBuild project.
+* Different steps of the AWS CodePipeline will be executed within an AWS CodeBuild project.
 * These steps part of the ML workflow will be represented within an Amazon SageMaker feature called as the SageMaker Pipelines.
-* This SageMaker Pipeline is a series of interconnected steps encoded using a directed acyclic graph (DAG).
+* SageMaker Pipelines are a series of interconnected steps encoded using a directed acyclic graph (DAG).
 * DataScientists can review these SageMaker Pipelines in Amazon SageMaker Studio within the SageMaker Project.
 * SageMaker Project also contains other ML workflow components like Experiments, ML repositories, Model Groups, Endpoints etc all in one place for an holistic overview of maintaining a standardized Machine Learning Workflow.

 ### Repository Overview:
-* This repository two different packages of Terraform Code:
+* This repository contains two different packages of Terraform Code:

-    * First package is for the [AWS Service Catalog Set Up ](../../tree/main/service-catalog-setup)
+    * First package is for the [AWS Service Catalog Set Up ](../../tree/main/mlops-tf-pipelines/service-catalog-setup)
         - This has the terraform code to provision all the AWS Cloud Infrastructure required to create the SageMaker project.
         - At a high level those resources are:
             - Service Catalog resources.